portphp/spout/CONTRIBUTING.md

 $ vendor/bin/phpunit
 ```

-Commit your changes and push them to GitHub:
+Commit your changes and push them to GitHub.
+Please write your commit messages
+in the imperative and follow the [guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
+for clear and concise messages:

 ```bash
 $ git commit -m "Fix nasty bug"